Guide

 • Turnover: Below Rs.
 100 crore in every financial year since you started

-• Nature of work: You are working towards innovation, development, deployment, or commercialisation of new products, processes, or services - driven by technology or intellectual property
+• Nature of work: Innovation, development, deployment, or commercialisation of new products, processes, or services - driven by technology or intellectual property

 • Not formed by splitting up or reconstructing an existing business